 This information sheet covers activity relating to building work and sets out when you need permission to apply from us.
-If your application includes buying equipment or vehicles please see our Asset purchase: equipment and vehicles information sheet here.
+If your application includes buying equipment or vehicles, please see our Buying Equipment and Assets information sheet.
+You can find this in the 'Types of projects' section of our Guidance library.